danvargg/danvargg/README.md

 My name is Daniel Vargas, and for the last 8+ years I've been delivering predictive analytics solutions to solve business problems in multiple industries.
-Though Data Science, Machine Learning and Deep Learning, I have been solving Computer Vision and Natural Language Processing (NLP) problems.
+Though Data Science, Machine Learning and Deep Learning, I have been solving Computer Vision, Natural Language Processing (NLP) and structured data problems.
 I have also been designing, developing, optimize, and operationalizing (MLOPs) machine learning models that deliver business value and competitive advantage for my clients and employers.